Your shop is more than just a display room for guns.

 You don’t want people visiting your site to have to squint, pinch and zoom to make out your latest weapon or to read your tips on rifle maintenance.

-You’d think a gun shop website with all of the above functionality would set you back the price of a Fallkniven fixed blade hunting knife (affiliate link), but that’s not the case.
+You’d think a gun shop website with all of the above functionality would set you back the price of this phenomenal knife sharpener, and depending on your needs it might (or even more).

 You could post your rifles, revolvers, pistols and archery equipment to Facebook.
 You’ll get your sales.

 You could even remain happy with a website that’s as useful as a toy gun.